PyRigi/PyRigi/doc/development/howto/documentation.md

 hence the output is displayed there.
 Namely, the goal is to avoid long doc compilation on the `dev` branch, but to keep it in the online documentation.
+When evaluating the notebook in Jupyter, the tag has no effect.